bkesterbyld/maroon-potato/src/pages/platform.md

         type: feature
         title: 'Multicloud, zero lock-in'
         image: images/multi-cloud.png
+      - title: No Code Progamming
+        content: >
+          The service's imperative, click-based logic building approach gives you all the power of languages like Java or C without having to get a degree in Computer Science.
+        actions: []
+        media_position: top
+        media_width: fifty
+        align: left
+        type: feature
+        image: images/undraw_Mind_map_re_nlb6 (2).svg
       - title: Edge Computing
         content: >
           Above enables you to replicate logic, data and files next to your